BestTimesToVisit.com Logo

 Walking

 Tip:Wear comfortable shoes and stay hydrated, especially during the hotter months.
-Be mindful of the sun and seek shade when possible.
-It's also a good opportunity to greet locals with a friendly 'Malo e lelei' (Hello).
+Be mindful of the sun's intensity and seek shade when possible.
+It's a great way to discover hidden gems and interact with locals.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.